Student Insurance - Frequently Asked Questions

 UIGRADCARE- Students on UIGRADCare must choose a primary care manager from Student Health Service, Internal Medicine, Family Practice, or other UI satellite clinics.
 Family members may choose care managers at Internal Medicine or Family Practice or other UI satellite clinics.
 Specialists must be at UIHC.

 I have UIGRADCare.
 If I’m out of Iowa City and get sick can I go to a doctor in another town?

 You can see a physician for illness, accident or emergency.
 You must call the number on your Wellmark ID card for precertification.
-If you are out of Iowa City and need non-emergency medical services, please contact the Benefits Office.
+If you move out of the Iowa City area and need non-emergency medical services, please contact the Benefits Office.

 If I'm covered under SHIP or UIGRADCare, will I have coverage outside of the U.S.